 La Vergne, TN Author Publishes Second Children's Book

-February 20, 2021 (PRLEAP.COM) Entertainment NewsThe Adventures of Mike and William: Issue #2, a new book written and illustrated by Ben Smith, has been released by Dorrance Publishing Co., Inc.
+February 26, 2021 (PRLEAP.COM) Entertainment NewsThe Adventures of Mike and William: Issue #2, a new book written and illustrated by Mike Brown, has been released by Dorrance Publishing Co., Inc.

 In this expertly illustrated kids book, two insects, Mike and William, go on many exciting adventures together.